ptravnik/Retro_CALC/README.md

 1. Hardware keyboard on lines A0-A4
 1. LCD screen 128x64 pixels on SPI

-The code development for this version is currently suspended and is likely to be deprecated.
+This code development is abandoned.

 ## The SECOND mockup version: